Starting is as simple as

 After clearing a few, short qualifying questions we’ll schedule a face-to-face meeting.
 During the face-to-face consultation, our staff will help you decide whether becoming a foster family is right for you.

-If foster care is a good fit, you’ll be invited to attend pre-services training classes and begin the licensing process.
+If foster care is a good fit, you’ll be invited to attend pre-service training classes and begin the licensing process.
 It’s important to understand that you will work with two agencies as you move from training to licensure to caring for children.
 It usually takes 4–6 weeks to become licensed, so don’t wait to get started!

 The first step is to let us know you are interested or would like more information.
 Phone Christopher at 801-982-1404 or email email@example.com